go-redis/docs/docs/tracing.md

 rdb.AddHook(redisotel.TracingHook{})
 ```

-This is how span looks at Uptrace.dev which is an OpenTelemetry backend that supports
+This is how a span looks at Uptrace.dev which is an OpenTelemetry backend that supports
 [distributed traces, logs, and errors](https://uptrace.dev/1/groups?system=db%3Aredis).

 ![Redis trace and spans](img/redis-span.png)